Best Water for Making Clear Ice

 • Homes in major metropolitan areas get tap water with 100-300ppm TDS

-• Many homes take this tap water and treat it with a carbon filter either integrated with their refrigerator or pitcher to reduce TDS below 100
+• Many homes take this tap water and treat it with a carbon filter either integrated with their refrigerator or pitcher.
+These filters may marginally decrease the TDS but are mainly for removing heavy metals and odors.

-• A smaller percentage of homes will treat incoming water with reverse osmosis or use bottled water for their ice making needs to achieve less than 50ppm of TDS.
+• A smaller percentage of homes will treat incoming water with reverse osmosis or use distilled water for their ice making needs to achieve less than 50ppm of TDS.

 Ice Clarity as a Function of Total Dissolved Solids